 If you are looking for waterfront properties, then here could be the perfect option for you.
-You will be able to have sweeping views of the Atlantic.
-One of the most popular resorts on the silver coast, in the summer the main beaches can get busy but you will have all the services that you need.
+You will be able to enjoy sweeping views of the Atlantic.
+In the summer, the main beaches can get busy but you will have all the services that you need.
 For the active types, there is a vast range of watersport activities, including surfing and kitesurfing.
-If you are an expat in Portugal, you can easily live an active life here.
+As an expat in Portugal, you can easily live an active life here.

-With the rolling hills, the beautiful landscapes, and picturesque villages, rural Coimbra has much to offer buyers.
+With rolling hills, beautiful landscapes, and picturesque villages, rural Coimbra has much to offer buyers.
 The countryside surrounding the city offers spacious properties.
 These could be perfect for buyers looking for peace, tranquility, and a place to stretch their legs.
-Here, the traditional ways of Portuguese life are the strongest.
+Here, the traditional ways of Portuguese life are still firmly in place.
 Be prepared for a bounty of local produce, friendly locals, and village festivals, with their cultural traditions.
-You will be able to get under the skin of Portugal.
+Living in the rural heart of the country, you will be able to get under the skin of the real Portugal.

-Indeed, with working-from-home becoming the norm, this shift is a blessing for those that want to spend more time with their family, or with nature – something that rural Portugal is perfect for.
+Indeed, with working from home becoming increasingly possible, this shift is a blessing for those that want to spend more time with their family or with nature – something that rural Portugal is perfect for.

 Culture of Coimbra

 The food and drink scene in Coimbra is exceptional, mixing traditional dishes with modern restaurants pushing the boundaries.
-As with everywhere in Portugal, the heritage of the country is of prominent importance.
-As one of the top cities of culture, this is certainly true in Coimbra.
+As with everywhere in Portugal, the heritage of the country is of prominent importance and, as one of the top cities of culture, this is certainly true in Coimbra.